tlswg/tls13-spec/draft-ietf-tls-tls13.md

 storing and retrieving the received ClientHello messages.
 In many such systems, it is impractical to have globally consistent storage of all the received ClientHellos.
-In this case, the stronger design is to have a single storage zone be authoritative for a given ticket and refuse 0-RTT for that ticket in any other zone.
+In this case, the best anti-replay protection is provided by having single storage zone be authoritative for a given ticket and refusing 0-RTT for that ticket in any other zone.
 This approach prevents simple replay by the attacker because only one zone will accept 0-RTT data.
 A weaker design is to implement separate storage for